Health politics: Political determinants of health

-The political determinants of health (PDOH) are a conceptual framework that visualises and frames the political factors that shape and control the health and wellbeing of people.
-This places a sociological lens upon areas like medicine - treating it as a social science as much as an applied science to understand its political nature.
+The political determinants of health (PDOH) is a conceptual framework that visualizes and frames the political factors that shape and control the health and wellbeing of people.
+This places a sociological lens upon areas like medicine — treating it as a social science as much as an applied science to understand its political nature.

-Here, it is predominantly a critique of the social determinants of health in its perceived failure to incorporate political factors within its framework or its having a limited conceptualisation of what politics can entail.
+Here, it is predominantly a critique of the social determinants of health in its perceived failure to incorporate political factors within its framework or its having a limited conceptualization of what politics can entail.
 PDOH outlines that politics is not merely an institutional process, of government acting upon an individual.
-Rather, politics is a multifaceted contestation of social power (e.g. the ability to enact change upon someone else) that takes place throughout the social determinants of health.
+Rather, politics is a multifaceted contestation of social power (e.g., the ability to enact change upon someone else) that takes place throughout the social determinants of health.
 Although government agencies and policy are important, seeing political contestation and politics as power operating across levels of analysis offers to seek out the cause of the causes.

-PDOH is set within the social determinants of health, but acknowledges that political processes and contestation over power form a unique social phenomenon that require a distinct conceptualisation to appreciate their impact upon health and healthcare.
-Rather than stopping at social determinants like sexual orientation, educational level, or food insecurity it encourages an explicit exploration of the causes of these determinants such as Neoliberal market failures, homophobia, or poverty.
+PDOH is set within the social determinants of health, but acknowledges that political processes and contestation over power form a unique social phenomenon that require a distinct conceptualization to appreciate their impact upon health and healthcare.
+Rather than stopping at social determinants like sexual orientation, educational level, or food insecurity, it encourages an explicit exploration of the causes of these determinants such as Neoliberal market failures, homophobia, or poverty.

 Perspectives

 Comparative health politics

 Comparative health politics takes influence from comparative politics, a major sub-field of politics.
 It focuses on the interactions of health politics within a country or comparing countries, as opposed to international health politics.
-This field of study explores how political culture, class relationships, to economic resources shape the implementation of health policy and wider social determinants of health, often taking the form of comparative case studies.
+This field of study explores how political culture, class relationships, and economic resources shape the implementation of health policy and wider social determinants of health, often taking the form of comparative case studies.

 Global health politics

 Global health politics is interested in the statal and extra-statal space of politics in health that takes place on a global level.
-It views the space of nation-states as increasingly being blurred, such as through processes like globalisation, that makes the distinction of domestic and international health politics increasingly insensitive to shifting political contexts.
+It views the space of nation-states as increasingly being blurred, such as through processes like globalization, that makes the distinction of domestic and international health politics increasingly insensitive to shifting political contexts.

-LGBT health politics
+LGBTQ health politics

-LGBT or gender and sexual minorities (GSMs), through a complex history and ongoing discriminations, have a distinct sub-field within health politics.
-From the stonewall riots to the politics involved around HIV, GSMs' health status has been deeply influenced by the politics of any given time and geopolitical location.
+LGBTQ or gender and sexual minorities (GSMs), through a complex history and ongoing discriminations, have a distinct sub-field within health politics.
+From the Stonewall riots to the politics involved around HIV, GSMs' health status has been deeply influenced by the politics of any given time and geopolitical location.